JayMass5800/HabitV8/.zencoder/rules/repo.md

 - All screens depend on Riverpod providers for state management
 - Screens access services through provider containers
 - UI updates reactively when underlying data changes
-- `HealthIntegrationScreen` depends on HealthService and HealthHabitUIService
-- `AutomaticCompletionSettingsScreen` depends on SmartThresholdService

 ### Initialization Sequence